 10 Things I Learned From Having Melanoma

-#1 Melanoma is not “just skin cancer”.
+#1 Melanoma is not “just skin cancer”

 Melanoma is less common than other skin cancers, and it is one of the most dangerous forms of skin cancer.
 According to SkinCancer.org, one person dies every 57 minutes from Melanoma.
 It is curable if it is caught in the early stages, but timing is of the essence.
 Melanoma is aggressive and it can spread throughout your body and attack your vital organs.

 If something looks suspicious on your skin, don’t wait it out.
-Get it checked out right away.
+Get a skin check out right away.
 I waited too long.
 I thought they would just cut it off and dig it out.
 Bull shit!
 I went through a lot.
 My lymph node biopsy results and screenings came back clear, but that doesn’t mean I’m not out of the woods.
 I have to be diligent with follow-up skin tests and lab checks.
 There is a small chance that the melanoma can recur.
 I will be monitored closely for the next 5 years.
 Melanoma is now a fact of my life.